Battle of Preston (1648): Infantry

 Both armies organised their infantry regiments into brigades of three regiments each, which doctrine suggested be deployed two regiments abreast, with the third behind as a reserve.
 The men in each unit would form four or five ranks and in a relatively loose formation, with about 1 m of frontage per file; so an infantry regiment of 600 might form 120 men wide and 5 deep, giving it a frontage of 120 m and a depth of 5 m.
 The pikemen would be placed in the centre of a formation, in a "stand", with the musketeers on each side.
 The usual tactic against infantry was for the musketeers to fire on their opponents and once it was thought they had been sufficiently weakened or demoralised the stand of pikemen would advance, attempting to break through the enemy centre.
 This was known as a "push of the pike".
 The musketeers would also advance, engaging the enemy with their musket butts, which were steel-plated for this purpose and attempt to envelop the opposing formation.
 (Note: Bayonets were not used by British infantry until the 1660s.)

 Against cavalry, doctrine called for infantry units to tighten the spacing between their files to approximately 45 cm per man and to advance steadily.
-To be effective against infantry, cavalry needed to break into their formation, and if the men were close together, this was not possible.
+To be effective against infantry, the cavalry needed to break into their formation, and if the men were too close together, this was not possible.
 It was accepted that so long as the morale of the infantry held, cavalry could do little against the front of such a formation.
 The flanks and rear were increasingly vulnerable when the infantry packed more closely together, as this made manoeuvring or turning the unit more difficult.